ofekam/angular-dynamic-form/README.md

 - use the tags dynamic-form or dynamic-question

 #### dynamic-form:
-Recives an array of type Question wich included in the directory, [questions]="".
+- Recives an array of type Question wich included in the directory, [questions]="".
-Can get a list of classes as a string for example : "class-a class-b class-c",[formClasses]="".
+- Can get a list of classes as a string for example : "class-a class-b class-c",[formClasses]="".

 #### dynamic-question:
-Recives an object of type Question wich included in the directory,[questions]="".
-In the Question.ts file I included the basic types like Input,Dropdown,File.
+Recives an object of type Question wich included in the directory,[questions]="".In the Question.ts file I included the basic types like Input,Dropdown,File.
 I used [Angular cookbook](https://angular.io/docs/ts/latest/cookbook/dynamic-form.html "Angular.io Dynamic-Form cookbook") for the start.
 I added to each question the options of: